-Impact Potential for cumulative impact Data confidence Rationale Impact 6: Permanent habitat loss resulting from seabed preparation Yes Medium Seabed preparation required at the East Anglia ONE North project has potential to result in habitat loss and therefore there is potential for cumulative impacts.
+Impact Potential for cumulative impact Data confidence Rationale Impact 5: Potential impacts on sites of marine conservation importance No Medium There is no impact from the proposed East Anglia TWO project and therefore no potential for cumulative impact.
+Impact 6: Permanent habitat loss resulting from seabed preparation Yes Medium Seabed preparation required at the East Anglia ONE North project has potential to result in habitat loss and therefore there is potential for cumulative impacts.
 Operational Phase Impact 7: Loss of habitat Yes High Additive habitat loss across the region.
 Impact 8: Physical disturbance Yes High Additive physical disturbance across the region.
-Impact 9: Increased suspended sediment concentrations Yes Medium East Anglia ONE North is 10km north west of East Anglia TWO.
-There is therefore potential for cumulative impacts associated with suspended sediments and deposition if maintenance operations are being conducted simultaneously.
+Impact 9: Increased suspended sediment concentrations Yes Medium East Anglia ONE North is 10km north east East Anglia TWO.
+There is therefore potential for cumulative impacts associated with suspended sediments and deposition i maintenance operations are being conduct simultaneously.
 Impact 10: Colonisation of foundations and cable protection No Low The effects of colonisation would be highly localised on the introduced structures and therefore there is no potential cumulative impact.
-Impact 11: Interactions of EMF with benthic invertebrates Yes Medium Although EMF effects would be highly localised around the cables, because the East Anglia ONE North and East Anglia TWO projects are sharing part or all of the offshore cable corridor there is potential for cumulative impact in the offshore cable corridor.
+Impact 11: Interactions of EMF with benthic invertebrates Yes Medium Although EMF effects would be highly localised around the cables, because the East Anglia TWO and East Anglia ONE North projects are sharing part or all of the offshore cable corridor there is potential for cumulative impact in the offshore cable corridor.
 Regarding, EMF in each project's windfarm site, effects will be highly localised around the inter-array and platform link cables and therefore there is no potential cumulative impact.
-Impact 12: Underwater noise and vibration No Medium The impact of underwater noise on benthos is expected to be localised and therefore there would be no cumulative effects with other plans or projects.
-Impact 13: Introduction of marine non-native species No Medium Embedded mitigation is proposed for the East Anglia ONE North project to avoid the spread of non-native invasive species and it is expected that other projects would follow best practice.
+Impact 12: Underwater noise and vibration n is expected there would be a constructed to be a constructed by the The impact of underwater noise on benthos is expected to be localised and therefore there would be no cumulative effects with other plans or projects.